New Series Starts 28th January 2025

 The conversation reflects on how the pandemic has accelerated the conversation around mental health, urging employers to prioritize the well-being of their staff.

-Both Susan and Dan stress the significance of open communication and the need for organizations to foster a culture that allows employees to feel secure in expressing their struggles.
+Both Susan and Dan stress the significance of open communication and the need for organisations to foster a culture that allows employees to feel secure in expressing their struggles.
+As the episode unfolds, listeners are encouraged to consider the broader implications of mental health in hospitality and the responsibility leaders have to improve the workplace landscape.

 Takeaways: